megha102/face_mask_detection/README.md

 ---

-The Yolov5 folder was removed since it was taking too time.
+The Yolov5 folder was removed since it was taking too much time.
+The results are saved in runs - detections.